 Description and History

-The Games will start Friday at 5:00pm on Friday, go all day Saturday and Sunday. with various Heavy Games Events.
+The Games will start Saturday at 8am on Saturday, go all weekend. with various Heavy Games Events.

 Highland Games were held long ago by the clans of Northern Scotland but has it’s origins far earlier with the Celts of Ireland in Roman times.
 Some credit the 11th-century Scottish king, Malcolm Canmore, with initiating the first Highland Games.
 Contests in running, leaping, vaulting, wrestling, lifting heavy weights and putting stones (as one sees today) were begun more than a thousand years ago.